-Because you are enrolled in a Medicare Advantage Plan, there is a limit to how much you have to pay out-of-pocket each year for in-network medical services that are covered under Medicare Part A and Part B (see the Medical Benefits Chart in Section 2, below).
-This limit is called the maximum out-of-pocket amount for medical services.
+Because you are enrolled in a Medicare Advantage Plan, there is a limit on the amount you have to pay out-of-pocket each year for medical services that are covered by our plan.
+This limit is called the maximum out-of-pocket (MOOP) amount for medical services.
+For calendar year 2023 this amount is \$8,300.

-As a member of PruittHealth Premier (HMO I-SNP), the most you will have to pay out-of-pocket for in-network covered Part A and Part B services in 2022 is \$6,600.
-The amounts you pay for deductibles, copayments, and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-(The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
+The amounts you pay for deductibles, copayments, and coinsurance for covered services count toward this maximum out-of-pocket amount.
+The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
 In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
-Each service listed in the Medical Benefits Chart whose cost-sharing counts toward the maximum out-of-pocket amount contains the following sentence: You pay these amounts until you reach the out-of-pocket maximum.)
-If you reach the maximum out-of-pocket amount of \$6,600, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
+Each service listed in the Medical Benefits Chart whose cost-sharing counts toward the maximum out-of-pocket amount contains the following sentence: You pay these amounts until you reach the out-of-pocket maximum.
+If you reach the maximum out-of-pocket amount of \$8,300, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
 However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).